Skip to main content

 • Journey patterns that may increase risk

-Drive Smart generates a weekly score aggregating all individual trips across the week.
-This score, alongside the feedback, helps drivers understand their level of risk and how to improve it over time.
+Drive Smart generated a weekly score aggregating all individual trips across the week.
+This score, alongside the feedback, helped drivers understand their level of risk and how to improve it over time.

-A red week is triggered by persistently dangerous driving – such as extreme speeding.
-A single isolated incident, such as emergency braking, will not result in a red week on its own.
-Where a driver records a red week, both the customer and the relevant driver will receive feedback.
-If the driver continues to drive dangerously, despite the feedback, for two consecutive weeks, or four over the course of 12 months, then they may be removed from the Scheme.
+Red weeks were triggered by persistently dangerous driving – such as extreme speeding.
+A single isolated incident, such as emergency braking, would not result in a red week on its own.
+Where a driver recorded a red week, both the customer and the relevant driver would receive feedback.
+If the driver continued to drive dangerously, despite the feedback, for two consecutive weeks, or four over the course of 12 months, then they may have been removed from the Scheme.

-Drivers can earn rewards for ‘amber’ or ‘green’ scores and almost two third of customers enrolled (61%) have already been rewarded points for their driving behaviour.
+Drivers also earned rewards for ‘amber’ or ‘green’ scores and almost two third of customers enrolled (61%) had been rewarded points for their driving.

 Contact information